cms-analysis/HiggsAnalysis-CombinedLimit/docs/part3/commonstatsmethods.md

 # Common Statistical Methods

-In this section, the most commonly used statistical methods from combine will be covered, including specific instructions on how to obtain limits, significances, and likelihood scans.
+In this section, the most commonly used statistical methods from <span style="font-variant:small-caps;">Combine</span> will be covered, including specific instructions on how to obtain limits, significances, and likelihood scans.
 For all of these methods, the assumed parameter of interest (POI) is the overall signal strength **r** (i.e the default PhysicsModel).
 In general however, the first POI in the list of POIs (as defined by the PhysicsModel) will be taken instead of **r**.
 This may or may not make sense for any particular method, so care must be taken.

 This section will assume that you are using the default physics model, unless otherwise specified.